 For a company, incidents are unfortunately an inevitable part of life.
 Think of them as free lessons in operational security.
 As of such, it would be unproductive to play the blame game with your staff.
 A much better approach consists of analyzing the incident response plan to find out which of the tactics yielded positive results and where the protocol fell short.
 Come up with a new incident response steps that eliminate the ineffective strategies and address the newly discovered vulnerabilities to ensure that the same type of event can no longer happen.

 The incident response timeline template was created using Office Timeline, the perfect PowerPoint companion for anyone involved in planning or project management.
 Quickly create amazing and intuitive timelines, Gantt charts or swimlane diagrams that will impress your audience and ensure your message gets through every time.
-Check out the free version or take advantage of all its features by downloading the Pro+ Edition.
+Check out the tool’s free 14-day trial and take advantage of all its features.
 In conclusion, the best preparation for tomorrow is start planning today.

 Let’s have a quick look at some common questions and answers about incident response plans.